HipyCas/tgraph/README.md

 Functions that can be drawn are restricted to types that implement the `tgraph::AsF64` trait, which allows the parameters of the function to be created from a `f64` and the result of the function to be converted to a `f64`, as drawing in the screen is made pixel by pixel.
 You can implement this trait to whichever type you want, meaning that a struct representing people can be drawn as part of a graph is you implement `tgraph::AsF64` on it.

 To write functions for the graph, a `func!` macro is provided, which provides a easy and simple syntax to create function instances easier and provide a more straightforward use of functions in `MultiGraph` (due to the fact that functions/closures with same types have different signatures, so you have to append `as fn(X) -> Y`, where `X` and `Y` are the types of the input and output, respectively).

-For
+To draw the the graph, it is as simple as calling `.draw()` on `Graph` or `MultiGraph`, and this will draw the graph to the terminal where the binary was executed.
+Another option that is available, is printing the instance, so if `graph` is your `Graph` or `MultiGraph` instance, `println!("{}", graph)` will print your graph to the screen too (note that debug print will not, just display print).

 ## Examples